Zaiful Nizam

-Zaiful Nizam bin Abdullah (born 24 July 1987) is a Singaporean professional footballer who plays as a goalkeeper for Singapore Premier League club Hougang United and the Singapore national team.
+Zaiful Nizam bin Abdullah (born 24 July 1987), better known as Zaiful Nizam or just Zaiful, is a Singaporean professional footballer who most recently played as a goalkeeper for Singapore Premier League club Tanjong Pagar United.

+Zaiful is the first goalkeeper to get an assist in the history of the AFF Championship tournament.

 Club career

 Gombak United

-Zaiful began his professional football career with Gombak United in the S. League in 2006.
-His stint with the bulls ended after the club has dissolved in 2012.
+Zaiful began his professional football career with Gombak United in the 2006 S. League.
+His stint with the bulls ended after the club has dissolved after the 2012 S.League season making 81 appearances in total.

 Balestier Khalsa

-In 2013, Zaiful signed for Balestier Khalsa and is the first choice and captain for the team.
-He made his 100 capped in the first match of the 2017 S.League against Warriors.
-He almost scored a goal with a free kick when the team was losing 1–2 to Warriors, his free kick came close and hit the post and the game resulted to a loss.
+In 2013, Zaiful signed for Balestier Khalsa and is the first choice which he became the captain for the team.
+He made his 100 capped in the first match of the 2017 S.League fixtures against Warriors.
+He almost scored a goal with a free kick when the team was losing 1–2 to Warriors, his free kick came close and hit the post and the game resulted in a loss.

 In 2014, Zaiful won the 2014 Singapore Cup with Balestier Khalsa.

 During the 2021 Singapore Premier League, Zaiful started in 13 out 15 matches for Balestier.

-On 14 August 2021 against a match against the Young Lions FC, Zaiful refused to substitute goalkeeper Zacharial Leong during half-time.
+On 14 August 2021 against a match against the Young Lions, Zaiful who was on the bench, refused to substitute with the playing goalkeeper, Zacharial Leong during half-time.
 Balestier was down 4-0 at half-time.
 He was subsequently suspended by the club following the match.
 On 19 August, Balestier Khalsa terminated Zaiful.
 During an interview, Zaiful revealed that he refused to substitute Leong to encourage him and regretted refusing to play.

 Geylang International

 On 27 August 2021, Geylang International announced the signing of Zaiful as part of their goalkeeping squad.

-In 2022, Zaiful won the Golden Glove during the 2022 Singapore Premier League Awards Night after keeping nine clean sheets during the 2022 Singapore Premier League season.
+In 2022, Zaiful won the Golden Glove during the 2022 Singapore Premier League Awards Night after keeping nine clean sheets during the 2022 Singapore Premier League season and was named in the Team of the Year.

 Hougang United

 Zaiful was unveiled as a Hougang United player on 17 January 2023 on the club's social medias.
-He made his debut on 19 February 2023 in the 2023 Community Shield in a 3-0 loss against Albirex Niigata.
+He made his debut on 19 February 2023 in the 2023 Singapore Community Shield in a 3-0 loss against Albirex Niigata.
+During the 2023–24 AFC Cup group stage match against Malaysian side, Sabah on 21 August 2023, Zaiful put on a Man of the Match performances during a heavy rain weather.
+On 4 June 2025, the club announced that Zaiful will depart the club after a 2 year stint with the Cheetahs.

+Tanjong Pagar United

+On 4 July 2025, Zaiful signed with Tanjong Pagar United.